piaistes/FashionGAN-2020/README.md

 ## Requirements
 - Google-Drive Account with at least 50GB of memory (for training with 128x128 images)
 - Dataset with square-images (ideally 128x128 for Google-Colab ressources)

+## Manipulation
+Here you go with some examples of what you can do with FashionGAN:

+### Truncation-Trick